-Development Services Department, Entitlements Division, Transportation Development Section: Labib Qasem (619) 446-5358 traffic demand in the traffic study.
-The proposed supply side alternatives for the SDIA expansion should not be the basis for the traffic comparison in the traffic study.
-The supply side alternatives for the SDIA expansion show very small change in the future traffic demand.
-3. The City's classification on Rosecrans Street between Nimitz Boulevard and Barnett Avenue is a five lane Major Street with a capacity of 45,000 Average Daily Trips ("ADT").
-This will affect some of the tables regarding the level of service on this segment of this street.
-4. Table 5-3.18 shows zero trip generation for 2015 for both in Daily and In trips.
-This typo should be corrected.
-5. Table 5-3.21, 5-3.26 and 5-3.28 should compare the proposed project traffic impacts to Existing Condition.
-6. Any street or intersection with unacceptable level of service of E or F within the study area shall require project traffic mitigation due to the trip generation increase of 50,000 daily trips in 2030 at SDIA.
-7. The proposed project shall provide as a minimum the following transportation mitigation measures to the satisfaction of the City Engineer: Sassafras Street between Pacific Highway and India Street a. construct additional lanes for a total of two lanes in each direction.
-Kettner Boulevard between Sassafras Street and Palm Street b. construct additional lanes for a total of four lanes.
-North Harbor Drive between Terminal One Access and Hawthorne Street - construct additional lanes for a total of ten lanes. d.
-Grape Street between North Harbor Drive and Kettner Boulevard construct additional lanes for a total of five lanes.
-Grape Street between Kettner Boulevard and I-5 - construct e. additional lanes for a total of six lanes. f.
-Hawthorne Street between North Harbor Drive and Kettner Boulevard - construct additional lanes for a total of four lanes.
-Hawthorne Street between Kettner Boulevard and I-5 - construct g. additional lanes for a total of four lanes.
+- 3. The City's classification on Rosecrans Street between Nimitz Boulevard and Barnett Avenue is a five lane Major Street with a capacity of 45,000 Average Daily Trips ("ADT").
+This will affect some of the tables regarding the level of service on this segment of this street. - 4.
+Table 5-3.18 shows zero trip generation for 2015 for both in Daily and In trips.
+This typo should be corrected. - 5.
+Table 5-3.21, 5-3.26 and 5-3.28 should compare the proposed project traffic impacts to Existing Condition. - 6.
+Any street or intersection with unacceptable level of service of E or F within the study area shall require project traffic mitigation due to the trip generation increase of 50,000 daily trips in 2030 at SDIA. - 7.
+The proposed project shall provide as a minimum the following transportation mitigation measures to the satisfaction of the City Engineer: - a.
+Sassafras Street between Pacific Highway and India Street construct additional lanes for a total of two lanes in each direction. - b.
+Kettner Boulevard between Sassafras Street and Palm Street construct additional lanes for a total of four lanes. - c.
+North Harbor Drive between Terminal One Access and Hawthorne Street construct additional lanes for a total of ten lanes. - d.
+Grape Street between North Harbor Drive and Kettner Boulevard construct additional lanes for a total of five lanes. - e.
+Grape Street between Kettner Boulevard and I-5 construct additional lanes for a total of six lanes. - f.
+Hawthorne Street between North Harbor Drive and Kettner Boulevard - construct additional lanes for a total of four lanes. - g.
+Hawthorne Street between Kettner Boulevard and I-5 construct additional lanes for a total of four lanes.

-- 1. The DEIR covers the airport trip generation as 85,000 daily trips in 2005, 110,000 daily trips in 2015 and 135,000 daily trips in 2030.
-The Airport Authority is required to provide all the required transportation mitigation measures for the 2030 future demand of 50,000 additional daily trips at the SDIA site. - 2.
-The current traffic demand for SDIA should be compared to the future 2030 h.
-Kettner Boulevard between Washington Street and Palm Street - construct additional lanes for a total of four lanes. i.
-Laurel Street between Pacific Highway and Kettner Boulevard - construct a raised median and reclassify as a four lane Major Street. j.
-India Street between Olive Street and Washington Street - construct additional lane for a total of four lanes. k.
-At the intersection of Grape Street / Pacific Highway - construct an exclusive northbound right turn lane.
-1. At the intersection of Grape Street / Kettner Boulevard - construct two southbound left turn lanes. m.
-At the intersection of Sassafras Street / Kettner Boulevard - construct an exclusive southbound right turn lane. n.
-At the intersection of Grape Street / I-5 southbound on-ramp - construct an exclusive eastbound right turn lane and a 3-lane on ramp.
-0. Provide a traffic signal at the intersection of North Harbor Drive and McCain Road.
-8. Provide additional freeway improvements to I-5 and I-8 to mitigate the proposed project traffic impacts based on the future 2030 traffic demand.
-9. Provide additional transit improvements and free transit passes to increase the transit ridership to and from the airport site and reduce the future traffic impacts.
-9 10.
-Provide a Transportation Demand Management ("TDM") Plan for all the employees working at SDIA that includes private shuttles and free transit passes.
-10 11.
+- h.
+Kettner Boulevard between Washington Street and Palm Street construct additional lanes for a total of four lanes. - i.
+Laurel Street between Pacific Highway and Kettner Boulevard construct a raised median and reclassify as a four lane Major Street. - j.
+India Street between Olive Street and Washington Street construct additional lane for a total of four lanes. - k.
+At the intersection of Grape Street / Pacific Highway construct an exclusive northbound right turn lane. - 1.
+At the intersection of Grape Street / Kettner Boulevard construct two southbound left turn lanes. - m.
+At the intersection of Sassafras Street / Kettner Boulevard construct an exclusive southbound right turn lane. - n.
+At the intersection of Grape Street / I-5 southbound on-ramp construct an exclusive eastbound right turn lane and a 3-lane on ramp. - o.
+Provide a traffic signal at the intersection of North Harbor Drive and McCain Road. - 8.
+Provide additional freeway improvements to I-5 and I-8 to mitigate the proposed project traffic impacts based on the future 2030 traffic demand. - 9.
+Provide additional transit improvements and free transit passes to increase the transit ridership to and from the airport site and reduce the future traffic impacts. - 10.
+Provide a Transportation Demand Management ("TDM") Plan for all the employees working at SDIA that includes private shuttles and free transit passes. - 11.
 Provide a Transportation Phasing Plan for the required transportation mitigation measures based on the traffic need and the existing right-of-way constrains to the satisfaction of the City Engineer.

-11 Development Services Department, Entitlements Division, Environmental Analysis Section: Marc Cass (619) 446-5330 1.
-As a baseline, the City of San Diego has established a threshold of 45 years of age to initiate an evaluation of historical significance under the California Environmental Quality Act (CEQA).
+Development Services Department, Entitlements Division, Environmental Analysis Section: Marc Cass (619) 446-5330

+1. As a baseline, the City of San Diego has established a threshold of 45 years of age to initiate an evaluation of historical significance under the California Environmental Quality Act (CEQA).
 CEQA Public Resources Code section